 For the second pregnancies, in general, they tend to move a little faster than the first.
 But, you still have some time before you need to be rushed to the hospital.

 Before leaving the hospital, I made sure I had the BEST hospital bag, meaning I only had the things I would truly use.
-I did not want to bring a bunch of stuff I wouldn’t even touch.
+I did not want to bring stuff I wouldn’t even touch.

-The following items are the things I recommend a first-time mom should absolutely consider when packing for labor.
+The following items are the things I recommend for first-time new moms to consider when packing for labor.
 Anything else is purely for your own comfort, and feel free to add those as well if you really want to.

 Hospital Bag Checklist for Mom